 If you find a good bargain and make it family-friendly, you could charge well over $3000 a month.
 If you can convert San Diego rental properties into smaller units, you’d receive around $2200 a month for a one or two-bedroom apartment.
 The cash-on-cash returns for properties in the San Diego housing market is around 2.5% for traditional rental properties and nearly 2% if you rent on Airbnb.
 The fact that the city isn’t too dependent on tourism means you could rent properties on the beach to newcomers, locals, and students if tourism is slow.

 Before the pandemic, the average rent for an apartment in San Diego had been growing at 4% year-over-year (source: RentCafe).
 About 40% of the apartments can be rented for less than $2000, and 60% of the apartments can be rented for more than $2,000 per month.
 This shows that rent prices are very high in San Diego.

 Homeowners vs Renters Statistics: According to the most recent 2020 American Community Survey census data, San Diego County has a renter percentage of 46.7% which is the second most renter percentage of all the counties in the greater San Diego County region.
 The homeowner percentage is 53.3%.
 The monthly cost of ownership for property owners in San Deigo is around $2,073.

-San Diego Rent Prices in 2022
+San Diego Rent Market Trends & Prices

 Some of the information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
 As a general policy, Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.